KauzClay/docs-tap/supply-chain/platform-engineering/how-to/starter-supply-chains.hbs.md

       --component deployer-1.0.0
     ```

-> **Note** To deploy other workload types, replace the ``app-config-web-1.0.0`` component with other options such as `app-config-server-1.0.0 `or `app-config-worker-1.0.0`.
+> **Note** To deploy other workload types, replace the `app-config-web-1.0.0` component with another
+option such as `app-config-server-1.0.0`, or `app-config-worker-1.0.0`.

-## Build an application and store the artifact in Git recipe
+## <a id='artifact-git'></a>Build an application and store the artifact in Git recipe

-This Supply Chain builds a Carvel package from application source and stores it in a Git repository for deployment to a runtime environment.
+This Supply Chain builds a Carvel package from the application source and stores it in a Git
+repository for deployment to a runtime environment.

 It performs the following actions:

-- Pull application source from Git
+- Pull the application source from Git
 - Build a container image using Buildpacks
 - Generate a runtime definition with the image
 - Generate a Knative service
 - Generate a Carvel package to make the application deployable
-- Create a PR against a Git repository with the Carvel package contents
+- Create a pull request against a Git repository with the Carvel package contents

 Complete the following steps:

 1. Ensure that you have initialized a working directory using [tanzu supplychain init](../../reference/supplychain-cli/tanzu_supplychain_init.hbs.md).
-2. Run the following command to generate the supply chain.
+2. Generate the Supply Chain by running:

     ```console
     tanzu supplychain generate \